More of the Music of Boston

-The MoFi Anadisc has the same problems that plague the whole series: turgid, thick, blobby, murky, mucky sound.
+Agreed.
+The MoFi Anadisc had the same problems that plagued that whole series: turgid, thick, blobby, murky, mucky sound.
 A real slogfest.
-Audiophile trash of the worst kind.
-People still pay money for this kind of bad sound?
-Yes they do!
-Go to ebay and see the high prices these records are fetching.
-This is equal parts shocking and disgusting.
+In short, audiophile trash of the worst kind.